iamprovidence/My_Little_Programs/WebApplication/README.md

 # WebApplication

-This is an example of web app application
+This is an example of web app architecture